claviska/SimpleImage/readme.md

 #### `bestFit($maxWidth, $maxHeight)`

-Proportionally resize the image to fit a specified width and height.
+Proportionally resize the image to fit inside a specific width and height.

 - `$maxWidth`* (int) - The maximum width the image can be.
 - `$maxHeight`* (int) - The maximum height the image can be.